graveja0/health-care-markets/README.md

 ![Hospitals Utilized Among FFS Medicare Beneficiaries from Select ZIP Codes](README_files/figure-gfm/unnamed-chunk-8-1.png)

-The next figure plots all “edge links” among all ZIPs and hospitals in Philadelphia County.
+The next figure plots “edge links” among all ZIPs and hospitals in Philadelphia County.
 The plotted line width is also proportional to the total volume of of patients.
 That is, a thin line connecting a ZIP-hospital pair indicates that only a small fraction of patients from